 You don't have to drop hundreds of dollars just because a tiny stone flew out of a truck and hit your windshield, leaving a nick.
-Save that money for big cracks.
-This kit will help repair those small nicks and stop them from spreading and growing into full-on cracks.
-It fills each ding with resin, strengthens the glass, and makes that crack nearly invisible.
+Save that money for more substantial damage.
+This kit will help repair those small nicks and stop them from spreading and growing into full-on breaks.
+It fills each ding with resin, strengthens the glass, and makes that breakage nearly invisible.
 It comes with everything you need to fix five or six small chips (including instructions).

 2. This portable vacuum cleaner that's made for your car